cprerovsky/kettlebell-emom-website/privacy.md

 ## 3. Data We Collect

-### a) Current data collection
+### a) Mobile App — On-device storage only
-- **No personal accounts**: We do not currently collect names, email addresses, or login details.
+- **No personal accounts**: We do not collect names, email addresses, or login details.
 - **No remote workout storage**: Workout data is not transmitted or stored on our servers.
 - **On-device storage (Capacitor Preferences)**: We store the following information locally on your device to operate the App:
 	- The number of free workouts used (to determine when the paywall applies).
 	- Workout configuration preferences such as selected muscle groups, number of rounds, and number of exercises.
 	This data does not leave your device and is under your control.
 Clearing app data or reinstalling the App may reset this information.

+### b) Website — Google Analytics
+We use **Google Analytics 4** on our website (kbemom.com) to understand how visitors use our site.
+This helps us improve the user experience and measure the effectiveness of our content.

+**What Google Analytics collects:**
+- **Page views and navigation**: Which pages you visit and how you navigate our site
+- **Referral sources**: How you arrived at our website (e.g., from a search engine, social media, or direct visit)
+- **Device and browser information**: Type of device, browser, screen resolution, and operating system
+- **Geographic location**: Approximate location based on IP address (city/country level only)
+- **Interaction events**: Clicks on download buttons and other key actions
+- **Session duration**: How long you spend on our website

+**IP Anonymization**: We have enabled IP anonymization, which means your full IP address is never stored by Google Analytics.

+**Cookies**: Google Analytics uses cookies to distinguish unique visitors and sessions.
+These cookies are only set with your consent.
+The main cookies used are:
+- `_ga`: Expires after 2 years, used to distinguish users
+- `_ga_<container-id>`: Expires after 2 years, used to persist session state

+**Legal basis**: We collect this data based on your **consent** (Article 6(1)(a) GDPR).
+You can withdraw consent at any time by declining or revoking cookie permissions.

+### c) Support Form
+When you submit a support request via our website, we collect:
+- Your name (as provided)
+- Your email address
+- Your message content

+This data is transmitted via FormSubmit.co and delivered to our email (contact@kbemom.com).
+We use this information solely to respond to your inquiry.

+**Legal basis**: **Legitimate interest** in providing customer support (Article 6(1)(f) GDPR).

-### b) Planned features (future updates)
+### d) Planned features (future updates)
 To improve the Service, we may add:
 - **Local workout storage**: Workout history saved only on your device.
-- **Analytics**: Anonymous usage statistics (e.g. workouts generated, workout completion rates, session lengths).
-- **Cookies on the website**: For analytics only (with user consent).
-- **Payment data**: If we add or expand subscriptions or a paywall, payments will be processed via platform providers (e.g. Apple App Store / Google Play) or a trusted third-party payment provider (e.g. Stripe).
+- **Payment data**: Payments are processed via platform providers (e.g. Apple App Store / Google Play) or a trusted third-party payment provider (e.g. Stripe).
 We do not receive your full payment details.

 We will update this Privacy Policy before introducing these features.

 ## 4. Use of Data
-If and when data is collected, it may be used to:
+We use collected data to:
 - Operate and improve the Service
-- Understand how users engage with workouts and features
+- Understand how visitors use our website (via Google Analytics)
+- Measure the effectiveness of our marketing and download conversion
 - Provide customer support and respond to inquiries
 - Process payments for premium features (if applicable)
 - Comply with legal obligations